Brad Penny: Boston Red Sox

 On January 9, 2009, Penny signed a one-year deal with the Boston Red Sox with a base salary of $5M.
 Incentives and performance bonuses were included to increase the total deal another $3M.

 Penny recorded his 100th career win on June 17, 2009, against his former team the Florida Marlins, in a five inning effort only giving up one unearned run.
 The win came on the Red Sox's 500th consecutive sell out at Fenway Park.

 During his last five starts with the Red Sox, Penny was 0–4 with a 9.11 ERA.
-After a disastrous start against the rival Yankees, it was decided on August 22, 2009, that Penny would be replaced in the rotation by veteran knuckleballer Tim Wakefield who was coming off the disabled list soon.
+After a disastrous start against the rival Yankees, Boston management decided on August 22 that Penny would leave the rotation, replaced by veteran knuckleballer Tim Wakefield, who was coming off the disabled list.
 During Wakefield's August 26 start, Penny was placed in the bullpen as insurance, but was never needed with Wakefield pitching a strong seven inning effort giving up only one run.
 With Wakefield completing a healthy start, reliever Billy Wagner being added to the roster, and Penny not wanting to be a reliever, the Red Sox granted his wish to be released late that night.
 During his time in Boston, Penny's record was 7–8, with a 5.61 ERA.

 San Francisco Giants

 On August 31, 2009, Penny signed with the San Francisco Giants after clearing waivers.
-The Giants paid Penny only the pro-rated remnant of a $400k MLB minimum salary (i.e. under $100k), with the Boston Red Sox picking up the remainder of his $5M salary for the year.
+The Giants paid Penny only the pro-rated portion of the $400,000 MLB minimum salary (i.e., under $100k), with the Red Sox paying the remainder of his $5 million salary for the year.